mkv25-games/LD30/design/tasklist.md

 + Linking bases via portals
 + Movement via portals
 + Ability to select individual unit from tile for movement
-+ Game should focus back to player on turn change
 + Units can only be activated once a turn for movement
 + Sensible map layouts for low-player games
 - Movement should highlight combat tiles